client9/misspell/README.md

 ### It's making mistakes.
 How can I debug?

-Run using `-debug -dry` flag on the file you want.
+Run using `-debug` flag on the file you want.
 It should then print what word it is trying to correct.
 Then [file a bug](https://github.com/client9/misspell/issues) describing the problem.
 Thanks!